William Faulkner bibliography: Produced

-1933's Today We Live, directed by Howard Hawk and starring Gary Cooper and Joan Crawford, was the first film adapted from one of Faulkner's works.
+1933's Today We Live, directed by Howard Hawks and starring Gary Cooper and Joan Crawford, was the first film adapted from one of Faulkner's works.

 Faulkner was an uncredited screenplay writer for Gunga Din (1939).

 Faulkner co-wrote the 1946 adaptation (pictured) of Ernest Hemingway's novel To Have and Have Not.
 It remains the only film with contributions from two Nobel Prize Laureates.

 Faulkner co-wrote the Howard Hawks-directed The Big Sleep (1946).